M4skirosk4/Microservice1/README.md

+## How to run the microservice

-##Command to create the docker image
+#Command to create the docker image

 docker build -t microservicie1 -f Docker/Dockerfile .